This first appeared in The Havok Journal on June 15, 2020.

 I went back and forth on whether or not to write this piece, for two reasons.
 Firstly, I’m just tired.
 I mean, I’ve not slept regularly in ages, we’re in the middle of a move, and this whole freaking year is wearing on me.
 Secondly, I figured the point would be self-evident.

 That point is, George Floyd didn’t deserve to be executed in the street.
 Whatever else you may think about the current round of social upheaval, whatever you feel about the police, about the protestors, most people with two brain cells to rub together agree that what happened on that day on the streets of Minneapolis was wrong.

-You know how obvious it is?
+Do you know how obvious it is?
 My freaking older brother, a man who thinks Miller High Life is high class, protestors are being paid by George Soros, and that BLM is a communist conspiracy, thinks it’s shitty.
 And he decided to make his opinion known.

-See, there was this dude that got killed by the police up in Rockingham County, NC a few years back, decided to pick a fight with the cops and got himself killed.
+See, there was this dude that got killed by the police up in Rockingham County, NC a few years back, decided to pick a fight with the cops, and got himself killed.
 He’s become sort of a local martyr for the redneck community up there, on account of the fact that he’s conveniently white.

 I’m not going to get into the details, but my brother decided to draw a comparison between the two, saying that it was hypocritical to hold up the white dude as a martyr, but trash George.
 Pretty simple, right?

 Yeah, that’s what I thought until the death threats started rolling in.
 Then someone dumped a hornet’s nest in his mailbox, and then- look, it’s a whole thing, okay?
 I don’t even really talk to the guy.
 But I’m about ready to camp out in his front yard in a deer hide just to see what happens.
 Fuck me sideways.

 So yeah, clearly this needs to be addressed.